 From Monday to Thursday and Sundays the Metro runs from 5 am until midnight.
 On Fridays, they start at 5 am and run until 2 am.

-On Saturdays, the Barcelona Metro keep running till the next day.
+On Saturdays, the Barcelona Metro keeps running till the next day.

 Bus to Park Guell